 Capital Development Campaign

-As part of the City of Cleveland’s Capital Improvements Plan, they have recently restored historic League Park and brought it back to life!
+As part of the City of Cleveland’s Capital Improvements Plan, historic League Park has been restored and brought it back to life!
 The ribbon cutting ceremonies were Saturday, August 23, 2014 and now baseball will once again be played at the oldest remaining baseball field in the United States.
 The restoration of historic League Park redeveloped the complete block bordered by Lexington Avenue to the south, Linwood Avenue on the north, and East 66th Street and East 70th Street to the west and east.